escowho/qpack/README.md

         cleaned variables names.
 -   delete_qconfig
     -   Deprecated in favor of qkey family of functions
+-   get_dates
+    -   Pulls basic descriptives for the three common date fields from a Qualtrics dataset
+    -   Pulls the min and max values for start_date, end_date, and recorded_date, if found.
+Also calculates the percent of days between the min and max value that contains a record in the dataframe in order to assess if data collection is ongoing (higher percentages) or only at specific times (lower percentages).
+Will only pull descriptives for the three typical data fields.
 -   get_qkey
     -   Automatically reads stored qkey credentials and creates the necessary system variables for qualtRics package to access